Safety » 9

 SAFETY | 9 out of 10

-'Good,' frontal side, and rear impact; 'good,' roof strength; 'marginal, side impact
+'Good,' frontal, side, and rear impact; 'good,' roof strength; 'marginal, small overlap frontal impact

 Top Safety Pick